Arithmetic-Power-Geometry/WormholeLab/README.md

 **Companion book**

-Akhtar, M. A. K. (2026). *Perhaps Distance Was Never the Distance: Wormholes and the Search for Hidden Connections in Spacetime* (Version V1).
-Zenodo.
+Akhtar, M. A. K. (2026).
+WormholeLab: From Wonder to Test: A Story-Driven Companion to Building, Observing, Challenging, and Reproducing Wormhole Inference (Version V1).
+Zenodo. https://doi.org/10.5281/zenodo.21982660

-https://doi.org/10.5281/zenodo.21982660

 ---